 Word problems are always a tricky concept to teach and learn.
 This lesson uses pictures of record-setting pumpkins as the starting point for talking about how to create and solve word problems.
-It includes a helpful worksheet that helps students pick out key words and get organized before solving.
+It includes a worksheet that helps students pick out key words and get organized before solving.

-8. One to One Correspondence
+8. One-to-One Correspondence

-9. Pumpkin Concentration
+9. Pumpkin Counting STEM Activity